grkostya/GitHubRepo/dnevnik/doc/Readme.txt

 3. Deploy;
 4. Go to localhost:8081 (see StartScreen.png).
 "Update from File" button is disabled;
-5. Choose Excel File for loading data (see ChooseFileScreen.png)
+5. Choose Excel File(testData/pricelist.xls) for loading data (see ChooseFileScreen.png).
 6. Press "Upload" button (see UploadScreen.png);
 7. "Update from File" button is enabled,"Upload" button is disabled;
 8. Press "Update from File" button (see UpdateFromFileScreen.png);